 If your network has a lot of traffic, then caching at the load balancers and network gateways can also free up a lot of bandwidth.

-Network bandwidth maximizers
+Network bandwidth maximization tools

 As you can see from the tasks outlined above, your starting point for maximizing your bandwidth is to get information on how your network performs in the moment.
 You need to find out where the demand for bandwidth lies, both physically and in terms of traffic types.